roytang/blog/content/post/2022/04/weeknotes-04-24/index.md

 title: Weeknotes 2022-04-24
 resources:
 - src: 20220419_173048.jpg
-  title: I found this restaurant nearby that served a nice sausage and pepperoni roll I liked.
+  title: I found this restaurant a short walk away that served a nice sausage and pepperoni roll I liked.
 ---

 ### The World

 - Putin's invasion of Ukraine is now in its 9th week.
 Russian efforts have been refocused to eastern Ukraine, and Mariupol is about to fall.
 - PH/Politics: VP and current presidential candidate Leni Robredo celebrated her birthday yesterday, and a grand rally was held in Pasay with an estimated over 400,000 attendees.
 A good number of my friends were there.
 It's a bit of a phenomenon really.
 I don't know if she will manage to win the elections, but if she does it's going to be a miracle driven by the people.
+- PH/Politics: The Comelec has released [a precinct finder website](https://voterverifier.comelec.gov.ph/voter_precinct) that lets you check your voter details, and as one would expect the first day of the launch was full of crashes and errors and server downtime and such.
+When the dust had finally cleared, I managed to check our details.
+My voting records and one of the parents' were marked "under review", while the other parent's records were okay.
+Good thing I checked; I have emailed the relevant Comelec district, hopefully they respond.
+I saw in the news earlier today that other people had reported similar problems.
+Two weeks remain until the elections!

 ### Links of Interest